Brazil nut: Reproduction

 The fruit takes 14 months to mature after pollination of the flowers.
 The fruit itself is a large capsule 10–15 cm in diameter, resembling a coconut endocarp in size and weighing up to 2 kg.
 It has a hard, woody shell 8–12 mm thick, which contains eight to 24 wedge-shaped seeds 4–5 cm long (the "Brazil nuts") packed like the segments of an orange, but not limited to one whorl of segments.
 Up to three whorls can be stacked onto each other, with the polar ends of the segments of the middle whorl nestling into the upper and lower whorls (see illustration above).

 The capsule contains a small hole at one end, which enables large rodents like the agouti to gnaw it open.
 They then eat some of the seeds inside while burying others for later use; some of these are able to germinate into new Brazil nut trees.
 Most of the seeds are "planted" by the agoutis in caches during wet season, and the young saplings may have to wait years, in a state of dormancy, for a tree to fall and sunlight to reach it, when it starts growing again.

 Taxonomy

 The Brazil nut family, the Lecythidaceae, is in the order Ericales, as are other well-known plants such as blueberries, cranberries, sapote, gutta-percha, tea, phlox, and persimmons.
 The tree is the only species in the monotypic genus Bertholletia, named after French chemist Claude Louis Berthollet.

 Distribution and habitat

 The Brazil nut is native to the Guianas, Venezuela, Brazil, eastern Colombia, eastern Peru, and eastern Bolivia.
 It occurs as scattered trees in large forests on the banks of the Amazon River, Rio Negro, Tapajós, and the Orinoco.
 The fruit is heavy and rigid; when the fruits fall, they pose a serious threat to vehicles and potential for traumatic brain injury of people passing under the tree.

-Ecology

-Capuchin monkeys have been reported to open Brazil nuts using a stone as an anvil.